 Students can expect a response time of up to 24 hours (not including weekends, holidays, or breaks) for the instructor to respond to messages sent via MOER or email.
-Students can expect assignments to be graded within 8 calendar days of the assignment's due date.
+Students can expect assignments to be graded within 48 hours of the assignment's due date (not including weekends, holidays, or breaks).